-2.2 What is abuse?
+1.6 What is abuse?

-- 2.2.1 The Care Act's statutory guidance lists 10 types of abuse but states that local authorities should not limit their view of what constitutes abuse or neglect to those types, or the different circumstances in which they can take place.
+1.6.1 The Care and Support Statutory Guidance lists 10 types of abuse but states that local authorities should not limit their view of what constitutes abuse or neglect to those types, or the different circumstances in which they can take place.
+Please note none of the following lists are exhaustive.

 These are:

 - Physical abuse

 - Domestic abuse

 - Sexual abuse

 - Psychological / emotional abuse

-- · Financial or material abuse
+- Financial or material abuse

 - Modern slavery

 - Discriminatory abuse

 - Organisational or institutional abuse

 - Neglect and acts of omission

 - Self-neglect